-BrainStation’s Data Scientist career guide is intended to help you take the first steps toward a lucrative career in data science.
+BrainStation’s Data Scientist career guide can help you take the first steps toward a lucrative career in data science.
 The guide provides an in-depth overview of the data skills you should learn, the best data training options, career paths in data science, how to become a Data Scientist, and more.

 There are many ways to become a Data Scientist, but because it is generally a high-level position, Data Scientists have traditionally been well educated, with degrees in mathematics, statistics, and computer science, among others.
 This, however, has started to change.

-- Work on projects to develop your practical data skills
+- Work on data science projects to develop your practical data skills

 - Develop visualizations and practice presenting them

-- Develop a portfolio to showcase your design work
+- Develop a portfolio to showcase your data science skills

 - Raise your online profile